Introduction to Community Care

 1.9 Carers and Direct Payments Act (NI) 2002

 The Carers and Direct Payment Act (NI) 2002 (CDPA’02) received royal assent in May 2002 but not all of its provisions were brought into force.
-The Act gives new rights to carers and inserts paragraphs into the Children (NI) Order 1995.
-It also abolishes all previous legislation on direct payments and introduces a new Direct Payments Scheme widening the availability of direct payments for people in Northern Ireland.
+The Act gave new rights to carers and inserted paragraphs into the Children (NI) Order 1995.
+It also abolished all previous legislation on direct payments and introduced a new Direct Payments Scheme widening the availability of direct payments for people in Northern Ireland.

 The CDPA’02 provides for direct payments to be available to: